sirkingbinx/openMMM/PROTOCOL.md

 This doc will go over all of the features that the MMM protocol supports.

 ## `mmm://install`
-`install` allows you to install mod loaders and mods.
+`install` allows you to install mods.

 To pass a mod, you add it like this:
 ```txt